-Federal Work-Study
+Key Information - Federal Work-Study

-Work-Study is a need-based financial aid program, through which students can earn the designated amount of the award through employment in an eligible position.
+Work-Study is a need-based financial aid work program, through which students can earn the designated amount of the award through employment in an eligible position.
 Funds are limited and are awarded based on financial need and order of application filing date to eligible full-time students who submitted a FAFSA by the federal on-time deadline.
 Students may only earn up to the limit of their Work-Study awards for the period of the award (semester or academic year).

-- Work-study and the university will pay 100% of the student's wages up to the dollar limit of their awards (e.g., \$3,000 per academic year); - The typical work-study research assistant would work approximately 100 hours in the fall semester and 100 hours in the spring semester; - If you wish to continue to pay the student for additional work (and their schedule permits), the faculty member/department would be responsible for 100% of the wages and would need to make the relevant payroll arrangements. - Federal Work-Study is awarded to a relatively small group of undergraduate students, so faculty may not find students with specific skills or advanced qualifications.
+- Work-study and the university will pay 100% of the student's wages up to the dollar limit of their awards (e.g., \$3,000 per academic year); - The typical work-study award will allow the student research assistant to work approximately 100 hours in the fall semester and 100 hours in the spring semester. - If you wish to continue to pay the student for additional work (and their schedule permits), the faculty member/department would be responsible for 100% of the wages and would need to make the relevant payroll arrangements. - Students cannot exceed 20 hours per week (40 hours per pay period) during the academic semesters.
+During academic breaks, students may not exceed 40 hours per week as this could result in a student exceeding their award amount.
+For full information on work schedules, please refer to UConn's Employment Guide for student employees. - Federal Work-Study is awarded to a relatively small group of undergraduate students, so faculty may not find students with specific skills or advanced qualifications.